RohitBandaru/rohitbandaru.github.io/_posts/2024-10-06-Self-Supervision-from-Videos.md

 {% include figure.liquid loading="eager" path="assets/img/blog/video-ssl/vivi.png" source="https://arxiv.org/abs/1912.02783"%}

-They developed a video based self-supervised learning framework for image representations and evaluated on the [VTAB](https://ai.googleblog.com/2019/11/the-visual-task-adaptation-benchmark.html) image representation benchmark.
+They developed a video-based self-supervised learning framework for image representations and evaluated it on the [VTAB](https://ai.googleblog.com/2019/11/the-visual-task-adaptation-benchmark.html) image representation benchmark.

 This uses the [YouTube 8M](https://arxiv.org/abs/1609.08675) dataset.
 This is a larger dataset than Kinetics and contains longer and more complex videos.
 Videos are composed of frames.
-In this work, they also utilize “shots“ which are sequences of continuous frames within a video.
-Shots have a high level relationship with each other.
-Frames within the same shot are used as positive pairs and shots of different shots are used as negative pairs.
+In this work, they also utilize "shots," which are sequences of continuous frames within a video.
+Shots have a high-level relationship with each other.
+Frames within the same shot are used as positive pairs, and shots from different shots are used as negative pairs.

 Shot embeddings are defined as pooled (mean pooled or attention pooled) frame embeddings.
 These are used for shot order prediction.
 An LSTM or MLP is used to predict the next shot embedding given the current shot embedding.
 This models the relationship between shots in a video.
-An alternative to shot embedding prediction, why not contrast shot embeddings between videos.
+An alternative to shot embedding prediction, would be to contrast shot embeddings between videos.

 This paper uses co-training with the ImageNet supervised classification task.
-There is a long way to go since the YouTube-8M is much larger than ImageNet, so ImageNet should not be needed for good results.
-This gap may be from the data itself.
+There is a long way to go since YouTube-8M is much larger than ImageNet, so ImageNet should not be needed for good results.
+This gap may be due to the data itself.
 ImageNet is a relatively clean dataset where the object in each image is usually centered.
 Video frames from YouTube are much noisier.

 ## [**Demystifying Contrastive Self-Supervised Learning: Invariances, Augmentations and Dataset Biases**](https://arxiv.org/abs/2007.13916)

-In this paper, the authors observe that the cropping that is required for contrastive SSL, hurts performance on downstream tasks such as object detection.
-They make a distinction between scene centric and object centric datasets.
-ImageNet is object centric, which means that a single object is presented in the image and it is centered.
+In this paper, the authors observe that the cropping required for contrastive SSL hurts performance on downstream tasks such as object detection.
+They make a distinction between scene-centric and object-centric datasets.
+ImageNet is object-centric, which means that a single object is presented in the image and it is centered.
 The data in video often contains multiple objects in different parts of the frame.
-For certain tasks, ImageNet is a far superior training task due to this bias.
+For certain tasks, ImageNet is a far superior training dataset due to this bias.

-They pretrain and evaulate an SSL model (MOCOv2) with the MSCOCO dataset (scene-centric) and MSCOCO bounding box cropped dataset (object-centric).
+They pretrain and evaluate an SSL model (MOCOv2) with the MSCOCO dataset (scene-centric) and MSCOCO bounding box cropped dataset (object-centric).
 The results show the effect of cropping when pretraining.
-They find that object-centric pretraining leads to better object-centric evaluation.
-While scene-centric pretraining leads to better scene-centric evaluation.
+They find that object-centric pretraining leads to better object-centric evaluation, while scene-centric pretraining leads to better scene-centric evaluation.

 This shows that for scene-centric evaluation tasks like object detection, cropping while pretraining is harmful.